Amazon RDS on VMware

 Automate Management of On-Premises Databases

 Amazon RDS on VMware reduces operational overhead for database management in your on-premises VMware data centers, by automating administrative tasks including software installation, patching, monitoring, and backups.
-The RDS Connector, a software appliance for your VMware vSphere environment, packages RDS technologies that provide highly available, scalable, and durable database management, enabled through a dedicated VPN tunnel.
+RDS on VMware includes a software package for your VMware vSphere environment that provides easy provisioning, automatic monitoring, and simple manageability of your databases, enabled through a dedicated VPN tunnel connecting to the AWS Region.